nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ---
+layout: page
-User Guide
+title: User Guide
 ---
-Tutor Tracker is a desktop app designed to help students search for tutors and manage tuition appointments, optimised for use via a Command Line Interface (CLI) for a fast and streamlined experience.
+_**Tutor Tracker**_ is a **desktop app designed to help secondary school students manage tutors and tuition appointments, optimised for use via a Command Line Interface** (CLI) for a fast and streamlined experience while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Tutor Tracker can get your contact management tasks done faster than traditional GUI apps.
 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------